Procalcitonin

 Material: Blood

-Waiting time for the result: result no later than the next working day
+Waiting time for the result: the result will be available no later than the next business day

-Waiting time for the result: result no later than the next working day
+Waiting time for the result: the result will be available no later than the next business day

-- Check, the hours of operation of the collection center and where booking an appointment is required.
+- Check the opening hours of the collection point and where an appointment is required.

 General

-- The patient does not need to be fasting.About 30 minutes before the test it is advisable to drink a glass of water.
+- The patient does not need to fast.
+It is recommended to drink a glass of water approximately 30 minutes before the examination.

 Description

-It is recognized as a marker of the systemic inflammatory response, facilitating the diagnosis and monitoring of acute, severe bacterial infections and sepsis.
+It is considered a marker of the systemic inflammatory response, facilitating the diagnosis and monitoring of acute, severe bacterial infections and sepsis.

-High concentrations of PCT in the first hours of a developing infection indicate a bacterial etiology of the infection.
-In sepsis, a PCT concentration above the reference value can be detected as early as 3 hours later.
+High PCT concentrations in the first hours of a developing infection indicate a bacterial etiology.
+In sepsis, PCT concentrations exceeding the reference value can be detected after just three hours.

-With the help of PCT, a developing infection can be diagnosed even in the latent phase, before any clinical symptoms appear.
+PCT can be used to detect a developing infection in its latent phase, before any clinical symptoms appear.

 Diagnostic significance: